 As President of the Labor Women’s Central Organising Committee in the mid-1920s, Lilian Fowler placed pressure on NSW Premier Jack Lang to introduce the widows’ pension and child endowment.
 Fowler was the first woman alderman in NSW, the first female mayor in Australia and among the first women Members of Parliament in the NSW.
 She was a member of the Australian Labor Party (Lang Labor).
 She was also a Justice of the Peace (JP).

 Local government service

-Lilian Fowler was elected to Newtown Municipal Council in December 1928.
+Lilian Fowler was elected to Newtown Municipal Council in December 1928 and served until 1948.
 One of her key achievements as an alderman on Newtown Council (1928-48) and as Newtown’s mayor (1938-39), was the creation of a number of children’s playgrounds in the Inner West.

 Heather Radi, ‘Fowler, Elizabeth Lilian (1886–1954)’, Australian Dictionary of Biography, National Centre of Biography, Australian National University, http://adb.anu.edu.au/biography/fowler-elizabeth-lilian-6222/text10705, published first in hardcopy 1981, accessed online 2 March 2016.

 Minutes of Council, December 1928 [Newtown Municipal Council], City of Sydney Archives, A-01147956, accessed 22 Aug 2022, https://archives.cityofsydney.nsw.gov.au/nodes/view/1911286